-On 29 March 1996, OAS members initialled the Inter-American Convention against Corruption (the IACAC) in Caracas.
-The IACAC entered into force on 6 March 1997, and 33 of its 34 signatories have now ratified it.
+On 29 March 1996, OAS members initialled the Inter-American Convention against Corruption (IACAC) in Caracas.
+The IACAC entered into force on 6 March 1997, and 34 member countries have now ratified it.
 The IACAC requires each signatory country to enact laws criminalising the bribery of government officials.
 It also provides for extradition and asset seizure of offending parties.
 In addition to emphasising heightened government ethics, improved financial disclosures and transparent bookkeeping, the IACAC facilitates international cooperation in evidence gathering.